ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 By standardizing virtual functions in `std::polymorphic_allocator` and `std::memory_resource`, we effectively cut off those avenues of improvement from the standard.
 Changing virtual functions is a hard ABI break, and no one has successfully added more virtual functions to existing virtual functions once we understood that there were consequential ABI breaks involved.
 To standardize a known-bad interface and thereby lock out all improvements to polymorphic allocators was an avoidable, fundamental, and unfortunately recent (C++17!) mistake that we now have to just live with in perpetuity.

-And when I saw in-perpetuity, I mean that in a very visceral and immediate sense.
+And when I say in-perpetuity, I mean that in a very visceral and immediate sense.